syncfusion/blazor-docs/src/common/getting-started/razor-class-library.md

     > </PropertyGroup>
     > ```

-## Importing Syncfusion Blazor component in Razor Class Library
+## Installing Syncfusion Blazor packages in the application

-* Starting with Volume 4, 2020 (v18.4.0.30) release, Syncfusion provides [individual NuGet packages](https://blazor.syncfusion.com/documentation/nuget-packages/) for our Syncfusion Blazor components.
+You can use any one of the below standard to install the Syncfusion Blazor library in your application.

-    > **Note:** You can use anyone of the below standards to add Syncfusion components in your Blazor application.
+### Using Syncfusion Blazor individual NuGet Packages [New standard]

-### Using Syncfusion individual NuGet Package [Suggested - New standard from v18.4.0.30]
+> Starting with Volume 4, 2020 (v18.4.0.30) release, Syncfusion provides [individual NuGet packages](https://blazor.syncfusion.com/documentation/nuget-packages/) for our Syncfusion Blazor components.
+We highly recommend this new standard for your Blazor production applications.
+Refer to [this section](https://blazor.syncfusion.com/documentation/nuget-packages/#benefits-of-using-individual-nuget-packages) for the benefits of the individual NuGet packages.

 1. Now, install **Syncfusion.Blazor.Calendars** NuGet package to the newly created RLC by using the `NuGet Package Manager`.
 For more details about available NuGet packages, refer to the [Individual NuGet Packages](https://blazor.syncfusion.com/documentation/nuget-packages/) documentation.